masalinas/poc-helm-agent/README.md

 ## Description
-PoC Helm Agent is a scheduled job that manage status of your Kubernete releases.
+PoC Helm Agent is a scheduled job that update your Kubernete releases to the last version.

 ## Dependencies